 - A dog is just a dog.

 Every dog owner will confirm that his dog is a friend for him, a companion of everyday life, a friend to play and a comforter in sad days.
-The dog is a dog.
+The dog is just a dog.
+They will be by your side when you need, and dogs can be playful and show affection in a weird (but in a good way) behaviour.

 - Dog saliva has healing properties.